Current as of August 2022

 - In person by filling out a voter registration form at your county auditor’s office;

-- By mail by filling out a mail-in voter registration form and mailing it to your county auditor’s office.
-Get a mail-in voter registration form online, or from your county auditor office, libraries, colleges, and high schools, or by calling the Secretary of State’s office.
+- By mail by filling out a voter registration form and mailing it to your county auditor’s office.
+Get a mail-in voter registration form online, or from your county auditor's office, libraries, colleges, and high schools, or by calling the Secretary of State’s office.
 Fill out the form and return it to your county auditor’s office by mail or in person.

 - When you apply for services at the Motor Vehicle Driver’s License Stations, state agencies that provide public assistance (such as Medicaid, WIC, and food stamps) or services to people with disabilities.
 You also may be able to register at many other state and federal offices and agencies;